-- Property tax is expected to meet budget while sales tax is expected to exceed budget.
-Sales tax is beginning to slow some, but remains higher than historical growth. - Major expenses continue to trend in line with historical patterns; however, due to a decrease in vacant positions, year-end salary savings may be lower than prior fiscal years. - Year-end projections provide directional headlights based on the best knowledge at the time of publication.
-The County is anticipated in fulling setting aside \$50m in fund balance for honoring the school capital funding priority and "\$19m for ARPA enabled projects.
-After those amounts, at this time, we project minimal use of fund balance (\$0 \$5 million), depending on the timing of year-end expenses and potential mark-to-market losses associated with year-end investment accounting.
-In prior years the County was able to minimize utilizing fund balance due to unprecedented sales tax growth.
+- Property tax, the county's largest revenue source, exceeded budget by \$1.6 million, with a final collection rate of - The County will continue to receive FY23 sales tax revenues through September, currently sales tax is on pace to exceed budget by ~\$4 million, a 7% YoY growth. - Major expenses continued to trend in line with historical patterns; however, due to a decrease in vacant positions, year-end salary savings were lower than prior years.
+The County utilized 97% of the personnel budget, but did fully achieve the \$7 million budgeted lapsed salary credit. - The County is anticipated in fully setting aside \$50m in fund balance for honoring the school capital funding priority and ~\$19m for ARPA enabled projects.
+After those amounts, at this time, we continue to project minimal use of fund balance (\$5 million), depending on the timing of year-end expenses and sales tax collections for the final three months.
+The FY23 budget will fully close in alignment with the year-end audit and Finance will present updated fund balance amounts for the various fund balance categories. - The County will experience \$1.5m in mark-to-market losses associated with year-end investment accounting, a significant improvement over FY2022 associated with prior investments rolling off based on strict NC General Statutes.
+Additionally, the County experienced an additional \$1.1 million in expenses associated with implementation of GASB 96.